 Eastern Backhand Grip

-This grip is a more extreme variation of the Semi-Western grip, and it is used to generate the most topspin.
-With the Western grip, you can make the most of slow-moving clay courts and deal with high ball bounces more easily—the spin helps keep it in.
 Because the racket face is slightly closed, this grip might be difficult for low balls, as can fast grip changes for volleys.
 Western grips can also be difficult for beginners to master.
-The Western grip demands the midway point on the handle, which is bevel #5, whether you play with your right or left hand.
+The Western grip requires you to place the palm side knuckle of your index finger on the fifth bevel whether you play with your right or left hand.

 Double-Handed Backhand Grip

 The two-handed backhand can be a powerful, stable and consistent stroke.
 It is arguably more popular on today’s tour with pros and juniors.
 The most common two-handed backhand grip is characterized by the Continental Grip on your dominant hand and the Eastern Forehand Grip on your non-dominant hand.

 It is less difficult to learn as it requires less strength.
 The stability provided by having a second arm driving through the ball allows for greater control.
 It’s easier to generate power because the force is basically coming from a forehand position on your non-dominant hand.
 It’s easier to return serves because of the extra stability the second hand provides and can be hit in an open stance.